-Connect with your little one right from the start
+Connect with your growing child right from the start

-From the moment two people make an intimate connection to the moment you first connect with your little one’s eyes; bringing a child into the world is one of the greatest miracles you can achieve.
+From the moment two people make an intimate connection to the moment you first connect with your growing child's eyes; bringing a child into the world is one of the greatest miracles you can achieve.
 As your little one learns and grows each day, there are also more tiny miracles taking place in them.

 Their developing minds are made up of over 100 billion brain cells.
 On their own, brain cells are just building blocks.
 Only when 2 brain cells start connecting is when learning happens.
 The more brain cells connect, the faster learning happens.
 Here are 2 ways to encourage brain cell connections in your little one.

 Early connections matter